NodelyAI/Cravely/README.md

 cp .env.example .env.local
 ```

 Edit `.env.local` with your Firebase configuration.
+This file is excluded from git commits to keep your API keys secure.

+> ⚠️ **SECURITY WARNING**: Never commit your `.env` file or any other files containing API keys, tokens, or other sensitive credentials to version control.
+These files are already added to `.gitignore` to prevent accidental commits.

 5. Set up service account key